LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/16_working_with_spritefonts/index.md

 For most games, the default range is sufficient.

 > [!NOTE]
-> ALthough for fun, TRY using the Wingdings font :D
+> Although for fun, TRY using the Wingdings font :D

 ## Loading a SpriteFont Description